Does this photo of our granddaughters that their father took while they were visiting us last weekend not personify the last lazy days of summer?

 However, his son, and mine, took the pictures of this cheesecake.
 Does he ever know how to make a messy cheesecake look beautiful, or what?

-Now's when I have to highly recommend a children's short movie for you--and I'm not a cartoon-type fan at all.
+Now's when I have to highly recommend a children's short movie for you--and I'm not a cartoon-type fan at all but our granddaughters wanted to watch it and who am I to argue with that.
 Are any of you familiar with...